vectordotdev/vector/RELEASING.md

 This document will cover how to properly release Vector.

 Vector adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html) and the release process is dependent on the version change.
-In addition, it's important to understand the branch structure:

-* `master` - Reflects the latest `MAJOR.MINOR-dev` version.
-* `vMAJOR.MINOR` - Contains `MAJOR.MINOR` specific changes and point releases.

 ## Quick Start